Atonement (2007 film): Historical inaccuracies

-The film shows an Avro Lancaster bomber flying overhead in 1935, an aircraft whose first flight was not until 1941.
+The film shows an Avro Lancaster bomber flying overhead in 1935, an aircraft which did not have its first flight until 1941.

 During the scene in 1935 in which Robbie writes and discards letters for Cecilia, he keeps playing a record of the love duet from Act 1 of La bohème, with Victoria de los Ángeles and Jussi Björling singing, which was not recorded until 1956.

 In the scene on the Dunkirk beach, Robbie is told that the Lancastria has been sunk, an event that actually happened two weeks after the Dunkirk evacuations.

+The song "White Cliffs of Dover" was not penned until 1941.

 A detail reported as a historical inaccuracy is the date of the Balham tube station disaster.
-It happened before midnight 14 October 1940.
+It happened before midnight on 14 October 1940.
 Old Briony mentions 15 October as the date, which would have been the day the news of the deadly flooding broke.

+Many details in the long sequences set at Dunkirk, especially the Ferris wheel by the beach with soldiers going round on the wheel, and the events in the beachside cinema, are hallucinations in the mind of the man dying from his infected wounds.
+Historically the beaches used during the Dunkirk evacuation were empty sand dunes (the place-name means church in the dune) near the bombed jetty.